Hungry Healthy Happy

 • Preheat your oven to 200°C/390°F/Gas 6.

-• Put 1 Potato onto a baking tray with 2 tablespoon Olive oil and 1 pinch Sea salt and black pepper and mix well.
+• Put 1 Potato onto a baking tray with 2 tablespoon Olive oil and 1 pinch Sea salt and ground black pepper and mix well.
 Put into the oven and bake for 35-40 minutes, until crispy.

 1 Potato, 2 tablespoon Olive oil